pygame/pygame/docs/reST/ref/event.rst

 |

-Many new events were intoduced in pygame 2.
+Many new events were introduced in pygame 2.

 pygame can recognize text or files dropped in its window.
 If a file is dropped, ``DROPFILE`` event will be sent, ``file`` will be its path.